Gospel for Asia

-Gospel for Asia (now GFA World) is an independent Christian missionary and humanitarian organization, founded by K. P. Yohannan in 1979, focusing on residents of Asian countries and small parts of Africa.
+GFA World, formerly known as Gospel for Asia, is an independent Christian missionary and humanitarian organization, founded by K. P. Yohannan in 1979, focusing on residents of Asian countries and small parts of Africa.
 The organization is located about five miles southwest of Wills Point, Texas, a small community east of Dallas,Texas.
 It is affiliated with the Believers Eastern Church.

-GFA World is present in India, Bhutan, Sri Lanka, Nepal, Myanmar, Bangladesh, Cambodia, China, Laos Thailand, and Rwanda.
+GFA World is present in India, Bhutan, Sri Lanka, Nepal, Myanmar, Bangladesh, Cambodia, China, Laos Thailand, Rwanda and Liberia.